Boot Up & Power Management

 In rare cases, certain flash memory components on the device may become corrupted.
 These are typically detected and repaired automatically in the background, but it may be required to manually recover the scanner.
 The symptom can typically be traced to one the following scenarios:

-- After a firmware update, a reboot yields a solid red LED or constant reboot
+- After a firmware update, a reboot yields a solid amber LED or constant reboot

 - Booting the scanner flashes the blue LED for 30 seconds and then goes to solid orange